bertvv/ansible-role-mariadb/README.md

     - remove test database
 - Create users and databases
 - Manage configuration files `server.cnf` and `custom.cnf`
+- Upload SSL certificates and configure the server to use them

 Refer to the [change log](CHANGELOG.md) for notable changes in each release.